alafon/alcapon/README.md

 ## Setting it up

 * From /path/to/ezpublish, run `capezit .`.
 It creates :
-	* at root : a `Capfile`
+	* at the eZ Publish root : a `Capfile` (know the makefile rakefile ? this one has the same purpose)
 	* in extension/alcapon sample files you will need to edit later
 * Server related configuration : modify config/deploy.rb to match your server configuration
-	* if you want to disable the multistage feature (enabled by default), then comment the related lines at the bottom of config/deploy.rb
+	* if you want to disable the multistage feature (enabled by default), then comment the related lines at the top of config/deploy.rb
 * eZ Publish related configuration :
-	* multistage disabled : modifiy config/ezpublish.rb to match your website configuration (such as db configuration)
+	* modifiy config/ezpublish.rb to match your website configuration (such as db configuration)
-	* multistage enabled : run `cap multistage:prepare`.
+	* if multistage is enabled : run `cap multistage:prepare`.
 It creates sample files in config/deploy/ for your environment overrides
 * Make sure that the 'user' in config/deploy.rb has sudo rights so that he can create the required directories
 * Run `cap deploy:setup` to create the needed directories
 * Run `cap deploy:check` to check if your servers match the requirements
 * Install missing/required stuff
-* Run `cap deploy` and pray
+* Run `cap deploy` and pray :)

 ## Note regarding dependencies